qiskit-community/qiskit-machine-learning/README.md

 pip install qiskit-machine-learning
 ```

-**pip** will handle all dependencies automatically and you will always install the latest
+**pip** will handle all dependencies automatically and will always install the latest
 (and well-tested) version.

-If you want to work on the very latest work-in-progress versions, either to try features ahead of
+If one wants to work on the latest work-in-progress versions, either to try features ahead of
-their official release or if you want to contribute to Machine Learning, then you can install from source.
+their official release or to contribute to Machine Learning, then one can install from the source.
 To do this follow the instructions in the
  [documentation](https://qiskit.org/documentation/machine-learning/getting_started.html#installation).